hede5562/gtimeutils/README.md

 ToDo
 ----

-* Add a timer function too, in GtkNotebook?
 * Fix split
 * Button background colors
 	* This doesn't work in some themes, so for now we won't implement this.
 See: